jpmorgan98/jpmorgan98.github.io/_pages/about.md

 ## Academic Lineage
 My full academic lineage can be found thru my advisor's ([Kyle Niemeyer](https://niemeyer-research-group.github.io/)) [Mathematics Genealogy Project profile](https://www.mathgenealogy.org/id.php?id=180371).
 It's kinda fun to go snooping around and see who you can find!

-## I am a Trans Woman
+## I am a trans woman
-This is a statement of the condition of my soul.
+This is a statement of the condition of my soul.\\
-It is self evident.
+It is self evident and immutable.\\
-It is not up for debate, negotiation, or compromise.
+It is not up for debate, negotiation, or compromise.\\
-It is simple in its structure but impossibly complex its ramifications.
+It is simple in its structure but impossibly complex its ramifications.\\
 It is truth.

 At the end of the day I am just playing the hand I was dealt in a world that often really hates my cards.
 I hope you can say the same.

-To trans people out there, I'd love to hear from you, *especially* if you're in my felid!
+To trans people out there---I'd love to hear from you, *especially* if you're in my felid!
 Shoot me an email!
 Let's get coffee!

-To my professional collogues feel free to ask appropriate questions at an appropriate time, provided they are steeped in a desire to know me and my story more.
-Golden rule still applies.
+To my professional colleagues---if you want, feel free to ask appropriate questions at an appropriate time, provided they are steeped in a desire to know me and my story more.
+Golden rule always applies.